 Selected LinksUtugrafihan Finu' Chamorro (the new Chamorro orthography)

 Trip to Taiwan, March 2006

 Winter Holidays in Berlin, 2007

-Photo of Sandy awaiting her appointment at the NMI Parole Board by M. Wagers, September 2013; photos of Rota and Saipan, September 2013 and July 2009.
-Last updated: Aug.
-2016.
+Photo by M. Wagers of Sandy awaiting her appointment at the NMI Parole Board, September 2013; photos of Rota and Saipan, September 2013 and July 2009.
+Last updated: July 2018.